We discuss the evolution of sustainability reporting.

 Connectivity between financial reporting and sustainability reporting is a key priority as investors and other stakeholders do not want to hear mixed messages.
 Management commentary is likely to be the key bridge between financial and sustainability reporting.
 Within the financial statements, there are quite a few linkages between two types of reporting, such as goodwill impairment tests, environment provisions, segmental reporting, and useful economic life assumptions.
 For example, if the energy transition plan has been accelerated, this needs to be reflected in new assumptions when measuring the decommissioning liability or assessing the remaining useful lives of assets.

 Similarly, sustainability reporting sounds somewhat futuristic, especially when you compare it to established financial reporting.
-My view of sustainability reporting is that, as with personalized marketing, the future may arrive sooner than some people think, as developments are taking place so rapidly.
+My view of sustainability reporting is that, as with personalised marketing, the future may arrive sooner than some people think, as developments are taking place so rapidly.
 When sustainability standards are adopted, from 2024 onwards, all stakeholders can look forward to something much closer to the ‘best attainable version of the truth’ about corporate activities.